-Education materials that are part of CPE content such as slides, abstracts, handouts, or evaluation mechanisms, must not contain any marketing including logos, trade names, or product group messages or images.2 Provider logo display in CPE content is prohibited for any type of Provider including but not limited to colleges, universities, health systems, foundations, nonprofits, and corporations.
+Education materials that are part of CPE content such as slides, abstracts, handouts, evaluation mechanisms, or disclosure information must not contain any marketing including logos, trade names, or product group messages or images.2 Provider logo display in CPE content is prohibited for any type of Provider including but not limited to colleges, universities, health systems, foundations, nonprofits, and corporations.
 Copyright statements on Provider-owned materials are allowed.

-CPE shall not include the following (list is not exhaustive) branded product giveaways, raffles, prize winnings, branded products purchased with Provider-supplied coupons, gift cards, or similar.
+CPE shall not include the following (list is not exhaustive):

+- Branded product giveaways

+- Raffles

+- Prize winnings

+- Branded products purchased with Provider-supplied coupons, gift cards, or similar